jlangch/venice/doc/readme/repl.md

 ## Function documentation

-Find the Venice cryptography PBKDF2 hash function and print the doc for it:
+E.g.: Find the Venice cryptography PBKDF2 hash function and print the doc for it:

 ```text
 venice> (load-module :crypt)